 Roughing it can be tough sometimes!
 Don’t get me wrong.
 I love camping, but I have also found a few shortcuts along the way that me save time and keep me comfy.

-1. Sleeping when it’s cold
+1. How to sleep when it’s cold outside

-The coldest night I spent camping was en route to the summit of Mt.
-Whitney, about 12,000 feet up, in October, the end of hiking/climbing season before winter rolled in.
+The coldest night I’ve spent camping was en route to the summit of Mt.
+Whitney in the Eastern Sierras.
+We were about 12,000 feet up, and it was October, the end of hiking/climbing season before winter rolled in.
 This trick SAVED ME.
-The hot water heats up your whole body by warming the blood that’s then carried throughout your body.
-It is the difference of shivering all night or relaxing inside your sleeping bag and getting some much needed shut-eye.
+The hot water warms the blood that’s carried throughout your body.
+It is the difference between shivering all night and relaxing inside your sleeping bag and getting some much needed shut-eye.

-2. Pack a box
+2. Pack a camp box

 I usually prep some of the food before leaving home to make things a little easier at the campsite.
-I love egg scrambles for breakfast—simple and delicious!—so will chop ingredients and mix everything with the eggs in advance, so all I have to do is pour it into the pan.
+For example, I love egg scrambles for breakfast—simple and delicious!—so will chop ingredients and mix everything with the eggs in advance, so all I have to do is pour it into the pan.

 4. Reese’s Peanut Butter Cup s’mores